 Using Gender-Inclusive Language with Children & Families: 7 Tips

 The Gendering of Language When you pay attention, it’s hard to miss the fact that gendered words are part and parcel of everyday language.
 For most of my life, I just took these habits for granted.
-But, raising a gender-expansive child and learning from the LGBTQ+ community has made me more aware of how deeply ingrained gendered language is, and how harmful it can be.
+But, raising a nonbinary child and learning from the LGBTQ+ community has made me more aware of how deeply ingrained gendered language is, and how harmful it can be.
 Most gendered words are binary; they make room for only two genders...

 What’s Gender Diversity Got to Do with My Nonprofit?